Subscribe

 Try it as a pest deterrent

-While catnip is irresistible to many felines, other animals are repulsed by the stuff.
-If you grow the herb in your backyard garden or some planters, you can repel common pests like tiny mosquitoes and even animals as large as deer.
-This is especially handy if you are trying to grow some tomatoes and the local fauna keep getting to your salad fixings before you do.
-This makes catnip an eco-friendly alternative to other chemical deterrents, and, of course, you can harvest the plant for kitty playtime as you look out across a pest-free yard.
+While catnip is irresistible to many felines, many other animals are repulsed by the stuff.
+Growing the herb in your backyard garden or planters can repel common pests like tiny mosquitoes and even animals as large as deer.

 Catnip is great, so how do you get some?
-You can buy dried catnip, but a fresh supply always within arm’s reach is hard to beat.
-Catnip is a fast-growing and easy-to-grow plant, and you can even buy planting kits to make the process simpler if you don’t want to start with seeds.
+You can buy dried catnip, but growing a fresh supply is hard to beat and cheaper and more convenient than repeated runs to the pet store.
+Catnip is a relatively hardy plant that’s easy to grow in zones 3-9.
+You can even buy planting kits to make the process simpler if you don’t want to start with seeds.

 Frequently asked questions

-Absolutely.
-Catnip is entirely harmless.
-The only way your cat may suffer from catnip is if they eat piles of the stuff at one time, and even then, the worst they’ll get is a tummy ache.
+Absolutely!
+Catnip is considered entirely harmless for kittens and adult cats alike.
+The only way your cat may suffer from catnip is if they eat piles of the stuff at one time, and even then, the worst side effect they’ll get is a tummy ache.

 Why does catnip make cats go crazy?

-Nepetatalcone, the main active chemical in catnip, stimulates brain chemicals linked to happiness and energy, which makes your cat act like it is on Cloud Nine.
+Nepetatalcone, the main active chemical in catnip, stimulates the chemicals in your cat’s brain that are linked to happiness and energy.
+This is why responsive cats act like they’re on Cloud Nine after they inhale or ingest it.

-Catnip, when brewed as tea, can calm and soothe humans.
+Although it doesn’t have such an exhilarating effect on us as our feline friends, catnip, when brewed as tea, can calm and soothe humans.
 The taste is a bit grassy, so you might want to mix in some honey to make the brew more palatable.
+Catnip tea is used as an herbal remedy for coughs and colds and is thought to have some medicinal properties.